Stocks mostly rise on hope for progress on China trade talks

-Asian stocks are mostly higher Monday as investors welcomed signs of progress in resolving the trade dispute between the U.S. and China.
+Global stocks were mostly higher Monday as investors welcomed signs of progress in resolving the trade dispute between the U.S. and China.
 The Wall Street Journal reported the countries hope to have a resolution by November.

+THE QUOTE: "China and U.S. restarting trade talks, no matter how tentative they are, will undoubtedly be a positive development for risk appetite," says Chang Wei Liang at Mizuho Bank in Singapore.

-ENERGY: U.S. benchmark crude fell 12 cents to $65.79 a barrel.
-It picked up 0.7 percent to $65.91 a barrel in New York late last week.
-Brent crude, the standard for international oil prices, dipped 21 cents to $71.62 per barrel in London.
+ENERGY: U.S. benchmark crude was flat at $65.91 a barrel.
+It picked up 0.7 percent to $65.91 a barrel in New York late on Friday.
+Brent crude, the standard for international oil prices, rose 28 cents to $72.11 per barrel in London.

 Follow Yuri Kageyama on Twitter at https://twitter.com/yurikageyama